sktime/elections/provisions/elections-council-2024.md

 7. cohort A, 1 year tenure, by general electorate

 ### Vote tallying algorithm

-[marrov: why is there a different preference list for general electorate vs council (4 vs 3)?
-If there is no clear benefit in making this distinction I would do top 3 for both which feels more natural in ranking election preferences.]

 Each voter from the general electorate fills in four polls: